 WHAT IS RECYCLING

-Recycling means recovery & reprocessing of waste material to use in new product.
-Materials which can be recycled are iron & steel scrap, aluminum cans, glass bottles, wood, plastic & paper which serves as substitute for raw material obtained from scarce natural resources like petroleum, natural gas, mineral ores, coal & trees.
+Recycling means recovery & reprocessing of waste material to use in a new product.
+Materials which can be recycled are iron & steel scrap, aluminum cans, glass bottles, wood, plastic & paper, which serve as substitutes for raw material obtained from scarce natural resources like petroleum, natural gas, mineral ores, coal & trees.

-Mainly two types of recycling operations are internal recycling & external recycling.
-Internal recycling means when the reuse in the manufacturing process of materials that are waste product of that process is done which is common in metal industry.
-External recycling means reclaiming of material from a product that has been worn out or rendered useless & obsolete.
+Mainly, two types of recycling operations are internal recycling & external recycling.
+Internal recycling means that when the reuse in the manufacturing process of materials that are waste products of that process is done, which is common in the metal industry.
+External recycling means reclaiming material from a product that has been worn out or rendered useless & obsolete.

 E-waste is now the fastest-growing waste stream, with computer equipment accounting for about 70% of it, followed by telecommunications (12%), electrical equipment (8%), and medical equipment (2%).
 (7 per cent).

 E-waste, without a doubt, poses a significant environmental threat.
-It does, however, create enormous opportunity for entrepreneurs prepared to take the risk.
-According to a recent report by Assocham-Ckinetics, India is the world's fifth largest e-waste producer, with annual e-waste creation anticipated to increase by 30% to 5.2 million metric tonnes (MT) by 2020, up from the current level of 1.8 million MT.
+It does, however, create enormous opportunities for entrepreneurs prepared to take the risk.
+According to a recent report by Assocham-Ckinetics, India is the world's fifth-largest e-waste producer, with annual e-waste creation anticipated to increase by 30% to 5.2 million metric tonnes (MT) by 2020, up from the current level of 1.8 million MT.

 As a result, the e-waste recycling industry has a big revenue opportunity.